 Prior to my career in information security, I was a stage lighting designer.
-I still own a small production company, and I’m fairly active in a few AV forums (as well as the AV team at my church).
+I still own a small production company, and I’m fairly active in a few AV forums.
 One common area where my two interests clash is updates.
 Almost anyone working in infosec will tell you that updates are important.
 The problem is that they can be devastating in a production environment if not managed properly, and especially forced updates in Windows 10 can cause problems.
 While in general the best practice would be to install the updates shortly after they become available, that may not be possible in some production environments.
 This led me to try and find a solution that would allow AV production users to reliably use their Windows 10 computers without worrying about updates during their events, yet still keep their computers secure by installing updates on a regular basis.

 My solution was a program called “Production Ready”.
 This software prevents Windows Updates from running on specific days of the week (up to 3 in order to prevent abuse of the software).
 In addition, it also offers shortcuts to commonly used “Production Tweaks”.
 Note, this software is still in beta, so test it on a non-critical system before you install it on a production system.